top of page

 Bio

-Grennan’s research studies health care markets, products, and organizations using empirical and theoretical models from industrial organization economics.
-His work examines how complex incentives and imperfect information affect how health technologies are adopted, priced, and ultimately deliver value for society.
-It also informs recent business and public policy debates regarding price transparency, relationships between physicians and industry, regulation of new products, and antitrust concerns about market power in the health care sector.
-His research has been published in the top general interest journals in economics, management, and policy, including the American Economic Review, Journal of Political Economy, Management Science, and Health Affairs; and it has been funded through leading institutions such as the National Science Foundation and National Institute for Health Care Management.
+Matthew Grennan is an economist who studies competition and innovation.
+Much of his research and teaching focus on life science and health care markets, using empirical and theoretical models from industrial organization.
+His work examines how complex incentives and imperfect information affect how health technologies are developed, adopted, priced, and ultimately deliver value for society.
+It also informs recent business strategy and policy debates regarding price transparency, relationships between physicians and industry, regulation of new products, and antitrust.
+His research has been published in the top general interest journals in economics, management, and policy, including the American Economic Review, Management Science, and Health Affairs; and funded through leading institutions such as the National Science Foundation and National Institute for Health Care Management.

-Professor Grennan teaches in the areas of health care entrepreneurship, data analytics, and technology strategy.
-He has received teaching awards from Wharton, Toronto, Berkeley, and Poets & Quants.
+Professor Grennan teaches in the areas of industrial organization, cost-benefit analysis, health care entrepreneurship, data analytics, and technology strategy.
+He has received teaching awards from Berkeley, Wharton, Toronto, and Poets & Quants.

 BIO